 If you love interacting with a community, building a following and presenting your brand loyalty, being a brand ambassador could be a great path for you.
 Start by working in your free time, after work or on weekends.
-If you build up enough of a following, you may be able to turn being a brand ambassador into your full-time job.
+If you build up enough of a following, you may be able to be a brand ambassador full time.

 - 20 Unique and Fun Jobs in the Beauty Industry

 - Q&A: What Can You Do With an Actuarial Degree?
 (With Skills)

 - FAQ: What Degree Does a Clinical Psychologist Need?

 - What Is a Project Officer?
 (Plus Skills and Salary)

 - Indeed Resume Update, Urgently Hiring Employers and Unemployment Checklist: COVID Update Episode 4